normanzb/Frontend-B2C-Guideline-Draft/README.md

 #JavaScript

+##Rules

 1. Try best not to pollute global object, including but not limited to `window`, built in objects and their prototypes, `jQuery.fn` ...
 2. If you do need to expose an global object, make sure it is understand proper name space, for example, `etPage.project.page.func`
+3. JS files in under rootapp is meant to be shared across project, you can reference to it directly in your project.
+   The other js files are not meant to be shared by the other project.
+If you want to use a file from the other project, please make a copy of that to your own project directory.